GerardGascon/gerardgascon.github.io/_talks/2024-02-21-Failures-in-Projects-and-Dark-Ages.md

 image: failures.png
 release: 2024
 place: Barcelona Game Creators
-description: A talk where I've shown a lot of my abandoned projects and explained how failing at completing projects can actually be a good thing.
 short-description: Every game developer has some failures.
-remarkable: false
 banner: Failures.png
 city: Barcelona
 download: